 - How Accident Claims could help you with misdiagnosis claims

 A medical misdiagnosis can have serious consequences.
 It can result in an existing illness getting worse.
-It can mean that you receive the incorrect treatment, which can cause even more problems.
+It can mean that you receive incorrect treatment, which can cause even more problems.
 In some cases, such as cancer misdiagnosis, it can be fatal.
-If you, or someone you love, have been the victim of a late or misdiagnosis, we can help you to make a claim.
+If you, or someone you love, have been the victim of a late or wrong diagnosis, we can help you to make a claim.
 Read on to discover everything you need to know about medical misdiagnosis claims, including how to claim, how much compensation you may receive, and NHS misdiagnosis statistics.